Quantum Information-Theoretical Size Bounds for Conjunctive Queries with Functional Dependencies: Conclusion

 \section{Conclusion}

-In this work, we presented a quantum information-theoretical formulation to express worst-case size bounds for conjunctive queries in relational databases with the presence of arbitrary functional dependencies.
+In this work, we presented a quantum information-theoretical formulation to express size bounds for conjunctive queries in relational databases with the presence of arbitrary functional dependencies.
 The bound is expressed in terms of quantum states and Rényi entropy.
-The bound induces a classical linear program formulation, and the classical tight bound is obtained as a limit of the quantum bound by letting $\alpha \to 1$.
-Developing this theory required a substantial amount of theoretical background to create the formal connection between conjunctive queries and the quantum information theoretical concepts.
+The bound induces an optimization formulation whose solution is a sound upper bound for the worst-case size increases.
+Additionally, we provided a dichotomy theorem that characterizes the bound as at most one or unbounded in the case of quantum states and Rényi entropy of order $\alpha \in (0, 1)$.
 The key motivation to use quantum entropies for this problem is the strikingly simple entropy cone for Rényi entropy compared to the classical Shannon entropy.
-Additionally, we reviewed the previous classical research, clarified the theory with multiple examples, and suggested multiple promising steps to continue this research line.
-The intersection of quantum information and database theories appears as a promising research direction, especially considering the future research ideas we discussed in \autoref{sec:discussion}.
+The intersection of quantum information and database theories appears as a promising research direction.
+In future research, we believe that quantum information theory and degree sequences~\cite{Zhang_Mayer_Khamis_Olteanu_Suciu_2025,Khamis_Nakos_Olteanu_Suciu_2024,khamis2025informationtheorystrikesback} might have an interesting connection to study further.